Kyouma45/Vision-RAG/Technical.md

-# EnvintAI: Vision-RAG Application Documentation
+# VisRAG: Vision-Retrieval-Augmented Generation Application

-EnvintAI is an advanced Vision-RAG (Retrieval-Augmented Generation) application designed to process and extract relevant information from any type of PDF, regardless of its structure.
-It also parses infographics and accurately extracts data from formatted tables.
-By leveraging the power of Large Language Models (LLMs), EnvintAI delivers exceptional accuracy and efficiency.
-It uses advanced architecture like hybrid search, OCR, Reranker, Prompt Engineering, Hyperparameter Tunning, etc to reduce hallucination, cost, and inferance time while increasing accuracy.
+VisRAG is a cutting-edge Vision-RAG (Retrieval-Augmented Generation) application tailored to process and extract relevant information from diverse input files, irrespective of their structure.
+By leveraging advanced Large Language Models (LLMs) and sophisticated architectures, VisRAG ensures exceptional accuracy, cost efficiency, and reduced inference time.
+Key technologies such as hybrid search, Optical Character Recognition (OCR), reranking, prompt engineering, and hyperparameter tuning minimize hallucination and maximize performance.

 ---

 ## Key Features

 ### 1. **Multi-format Data Parsing**
-- **PDF Parsing**: EnvintAI converts each PDF page into grayscale images and processes them in batches for cost-efficiency.
+- **PDF Parsing**: Converts each PDF page into grayscale images and processes them in batches, optimizing for cost efficiency without compromising accuracy.
-- **XML Parsing**: Users can upload XML files either independently or alongside PDFs.
-The extracted data from XMLs is merged with PDFs to enhance the knowledge database.
+- **XML Parsing**: Users can upload XML files independently or alongside PDFs.
+Extracted data from XMLs is seamlessly merged with PDF data to enrich the knowledge database.
+- **Image Formats**: Supports JPEG, JPG, and PNG files for versatile data input.
+- **TXT Parsing**: Users can upload TXT files independently or alongside PDFs.
+Extracted data from TXTs is seamlessly merged with PDF data to enrich the knowledge database.

 ### 2. **Efficient Batch Processing**
-- Utilizes OpenAI’s **4o model** for OCR capabilities.
+- **OCR Capabilities**: Powered by OpenAI’s 4o model for precise text extraction.
-- Batches reduce processing costs by 50%, although results may take up to 24 hours.
+- **Cost Savings**: Batches reduce processing costs by 50%.
+- **Timeframe**: While batch processing may take up to 24 hours, real-time processing is available for urgent requests.
-- The **Check Project Status** feature provides a real-time list of pending projects and updates project completion status automatically.
+- **Real-time Status Monitoring**: The **Check Project Status** feature provides instant updates on pending and completed projects, ensuring transparency.

 ### 3. **Advanced Data Embeddings**
-- **Embedding Model**: OpenAI’s embedding model (insert model name) converts text into **728-dimension embeddings**.
+- **Embedding Model**: OpenAI’s embedding model (model details can be specified) generates high-dimensional (728-dimension) embeddings for superior data representation.
-- **Storage**:
+- **Storage Solution**:
-  - Embeddings are stored in a serverless database powered by Pinecone.
+  - Embeddings stored in a serverless database powered by Pinecone for robust similarity search.
-  - Text is stored in two formats:
+  - Text stored in:
-    - Embeddings for similarity search.
+    - Embedding format for semantic search.
-    - Count vectors for BM25 search.
+    - Count vectors for BM25 keyword-based search.
-- **Hybrid Search**: Combines similarity and BM25 searches for the most accurate query results.
+- **Hybrid Search**: Combines semantic embeddings with BM25 for unparalleled query precision.
+- **Accuracy Enhancements**:
-- **Enhanced Accuracy**: Hyperparameter tuning filters and threshold values prevent model hallucination, while Cohere’s reranker improves accuracy by 2%.
+  - Hyperparameter tuning and threshold optimization reduce hallucinations.
+  - Cohere’s reranker improves result accuracy by an additional 2%.

 ### 4. **KPI Management**
-- **Update KPIs**: Allows users to upload peer benchmarking templates in CSV format.
-The application automatically extracts and stores KPI information in the backend.
+- **KPI Upload**: Users can upload peer benchmarking templates in CSV format to streamline KPI extraction.
-- **Report Generation**:
+- **Automated Reports**:
-  - Automatically generates responses to KPIs for any completed project.
+  - Generates peer benchmarking and KPI responses automatically.
-  - Peer benchmarking reports are downloadable in **Excel** and **CSV** formats.
+  - Reports available for download in **Excel** and **CSV** formats.
-  - A **Generate Responses** button enables manual report generation.
+- **Manual Reports**: Generate ad-hoc responses with the **Generate Responses** button for flexibility.

 ### 5. **Interactive Querying**
-- Includes a **chat box** for querying any project-related questions.
+- Integrated **chat box** for querying project-specific questions and retrieving detailed insights interactively.

-### 6. **Multiple Alias**
+### 6. **Multiple Aliases**
-- You can provide up to 5 different aliases for one single KPI.
-For eg: GHG, Greenhouse Gas, Emission, etc. This is done because same word can be written differently in all the PDFs depending on the company.
+- Supports up to 5 aliases for each KPI (e.g., GHG, Greenhouse Gas, Emission) to accommodate variations in terminology across documents.

+### 7. **Document Translation**
+- Users can specify a target output language for document translation.
+- Extracted text is translated into the specified language and can be downloaded in **TXT** format.
+- The chat interface also supports interaction in the target language, allowing users to query and engage in the specified language seamlessly.

 ---

 ## Workflow

-### **PDF Processing**
+### **Document Processing**
+1. **Upload Documents**: Upload PDFs, XMLs, images, or text files via the user-friendly interface.
+2. **Data Extraction**:
-1. **Upload PDFs**: Extracted into grayscale images for processing.
+   - PDF pages are converted into grayscale images for OCR processing.
-2. **Batching**: Batches are sent to OpenAI’s 4o model for OCR.
+   - XML and TXT files are parsed directly using structured extraction techniques.
+3. **Batching**: Documents are processed in batches to optimize cost and time.
+Users can opt for real-time processing if needed.
+4. **Translation**: Checks for language compliance and translates extracted text to the desired output language if necessary.
-3. **Status Check**: Use the **Check Project Status** feature to monitor progress.
+5. **Status Monitoring**: Use the **Check Project Status** feature to track progress in real-time.
-4. **Completion**: Processed data is merged with XML data (if provided).
+6. **Data Merging**: Combines processed data with supplementary sources (XML, TXT, etc.) to create a comprehensive knowledge base.
+7. **Space Compression**: Reduces the size of processed projects by cleaning temporary data and compressing results.

 ### **Embedding Creation**
-1. Text converted into embeddings using OpenAI’s model.
+1. Converts extracted text into high-dimensional embeddings using OpenAI’s model.
-2. Stored in Pinecone for hybrid search capabilities.
+2. Embeddings are stored in Pinecone for efficient retrieval and hybrid search.
-3. Enhanced with hyperparameter tuning and reranking.
+3. Enhanced with hyperparameter tuning and reranking for improved query accuracy.

 ### **KPI Handling**
-1. Upload CSV templates via the **Update KPIs** feature.
+1. Upload peer benchmarking templates in CSV format via the **Update KPIs** feature.
-2. Extracted KPI data is stored in the backend for benchmarking.
+2. Automatically extracts and stores KPI data for backend benchmarking.
-3. Generate reports or use the chat box for detailed insights.
+3. Generate detailed reports or query insights through the chat box.

 ---

 ## Usage Instructions

 1. **Upload Documents**:
-   - Upload PDFs and/or XML files via the interface.
+   - Supported formats: PDFs, JPEG, JPG, PNG, XML, TXT.
+   - Use the upload interface for seamless file submission.
 2. **Monitor Project Status**:
-   - Check pending and completed projects through **Check Project Status**.
+   - Track progress via the **Check Project Status** feature.
 3. **Generate Reports**:
+   - Pre-generated reports can be downloaded, or manual responses can be generated with the **Generate Responses** button.
+4. **Translate Documents**:
-   - Use the **Generate Responses** button or download pre-generated reports.
+   - Use the **Translate TXT** button to download translated text files.
+   - Specify a target language to translate input files and interact in the desired language through the chat interface.
-4. **Query Projects**:
+5. **Query Projects**:
-   - Use the chat box for specific project-related questions.
+   - Interact with the chat box for project-specific questions or insights.

 ---

 ## Output Formats

+- **Reports**:
-- Peer benchmarking reports: **Excel** and **CSV**
+  - Peer benchmarking and KPI responses in **Excel** and **CSV** formats.
+- **Translated Documents**:
+  - Text output available in **TXT** format.
+- **Search Results**:
-- Search results: Based on hybrid search using embeddings and BM25.
+  - Delivered through hybrid search mechanisms combining embeddings and BM25.

 ---

 ## Benefits

-- **Cost-Efficient**: Reduced OCR processing costs through batching.
+- **Cost Efficiency**: Batch processing reduces OCR costs by up to 50%.
-- **Scalable**: Handles both structured and unstructured data seamlessly.
+- **Scalability**: Seamlessly handles structured and unstructured data.
-- **Accurate**: Combines state-of-the-art embedding and ranking techniques for superior results.
+- **High Accuracy**: Leverages state-of-the-art embedding, reranking, and hyperparameter tuning techniques.
-- **User-Friendly**: Interactive status checks, intuitive report generation, and a query chat box for convenience.
+- **User-Friendly**: Intuitive interfaces for uploads, status checks, and report generation.
+- **Language Support**: Specify a target output language for translations and chat interactions, enhancing accessibility and flexibility.
+- **Customizability**: Alias management and KPI updates allow tailored experiences for diverse use cases.

 ---

 ## Code Walkthrough